 Our penalty issues last season are well documented, and Cristobal has repeatedly prioritized turning this metric around.
 The question is, how exactly does he plan to do so?

-If his first spring practice is any indication, Cristobal is bringing something to Oregon that has been missing for many, many seasons: a focus on fundamentals.
+If his first spring is any indication, Cristobal is bringing something to Oregon that has been missing for many, many seasons: a focus on fundamentals.

 Duck fans, I can’t stress just how refreshing it is to have a coach who is dedicated to teaching the details and basics of the game to these young, impressionable players.

 Therefore, one of the most important things a coach can do is consistently educate players in the nuances of the game such as positional technique, footwork, hand placement, eye discipline, pad level, mechanics, etcetera.
-While it’s true that a 70-yard touchdown run cannot be accomplished without a runner who has some serious speed, it’s also true that the same run cannot be accomplished without all eleven players doing their jobs and playing with proper technique and discipline.
+While it’s true that a 70-yard touchdown run cannot be accomplished without a runner who has some serious speed, it’s also true that the same run cannot be accomplished without all eleven players doing their jobs and playing with proper technique.

 If the correct fundamentals are emphasized in practice, there’s typically a pay-off on Saturdays.